kubeshark/docs/src/pages/en/ui.md

 ### Stop

-Scrolling up indicates you'd like to view historical traffic entries and therefore streaming will stop.
-The same operation can be obtained by pressing the pause button at the top of the left-pane.
+Scrolling up indicates that you wish to view historical traffic entries, which stops streaming.
+Alternatively, you can stop streaming by pressing the pause button at the top of the left pane.

 ![Stop Streaming](/stop-streaming.png)

-When streaming is stopped it doesn't mean traffic capture is stopped.
-Traffic capture continues and is stored, until **Kubeshark** is stopped.
+Stopping streaming does not halt traffic capture.
+Traffic continues to be captured and stored until **Kubeshark** is stopped.

 ### Continue

-To continue viewing streaming traffic, press the play button at the top of the right panel.
+To resume streaming traffic, press the play button at the top of the right pane.

 ![Continue Streaming](/play.png)

 ## Traffic Entry Panel

-The right panel shows the complete information related to a selected captured traffic entry.

-It includes the metadata related to the protocol, the method, source and destination IPs and Pods, as well as some performance KPIs like request and response sizes and elapsed time.
+The right pane displays detailed information about a selected traffic entry.
+This includes metadata related to the protocol, method, source and destination IPs, and pods.
+Performance KPIs such as request and response sizes and elapsed time are also shown.

 ![Traffic Entry](/traffic-entry.png)

-### TCP stream Information
+### TCP Stream Information

-Captured traffic entry belongs to a TCP stream.
-A TCP stream can include one or more request-response pairs.
-The TCP stream block includes information about the TCP stream in which the captured traffic entry belongs to.
-Information includes the request-response pair index, the Node, the Worker and the name of the TCP stream.
+Each captured traffic entry belongs to a TCP stream, which may include multiple request-response pairs.
+The TCP stream block provides details such as the request-response pair index, node, worker, and TCP stream name.

 ![TCP Stream](/tcp-stream.png)

-### Traffic Entry Meta Data and Payload
+### Traffic Entry Metadata and Payload

-The right panel includes the captured traffic request-response headers and payload and presented in a human readable way.
+The right pane also includes the request-response headers and payload for the captured traffic, presented in a human-readable format.

 ![Traffic Payload](/traffic-payload.png)